 Using WordPress With Google Services

-Like most website owners, you probably would like your web pages to get indexed very quickly and rank as close to #1 as possible in Google’s search results.
+Like most website owners, you probably would like your website to get indexed very quickly and rank high up in Google’s search results.

 - Google Analytics